The social, health, AND risk perception lab

 Charlie Coward They/them/theirs

-Charlie is a junior majoring in psychology with a minor in biology.
+Charlie is a senior majoring in psychology with a minor in biology.
 After graduating, they plan to attend graduate school and get their Ph.D. in Health Psychology.
 Specifically, they are interested in the various reasons why people choose to avoid healthcare information and what strategies they may use to cope with learning their risk.
 Outside the lab, they love to travel, play Dungeons and Dragons, and complete paint-by-numbers of their favorite game concept art.